 Access to this resource requires purchase

 TITLE: The Role of Assessment in Providing Evidence-Based Treatments APA CE or NASP CPD credit available (1.5 credit hour) LENGTH: 70 minutes ABSTRACT: Evidence-based psychological practice involves the conscientious, explicit, and judicious use of the best available research evidence to inform each stage of clinical decision-making and service delivery, including the monitoring and evaluation of services provided to clients throughout treatment.
 The key to being a competent, evidence-based practitioner is being able to provide psychological services in which scientific evidence is meaningfully integrated with clinical information obtained from both the initial and ongoing assessment of clients during treatment.
 To this end, diagnostic information can provide valuable information regarding (a) client characteristics that should be evaluated and (b) evidence-based options for treatment planning purposes.
 Beyond this, though, the accumulated research on psychotherapy processes and outcomes has much to offer psychologists striving to improve their therapeutic practices.
 Integrating this research with the growing literature on evidence-based assessment, the webinar is designed to orient psychologists to the value of following evidence-based assessment principles in (a) explicitly developing client case formulations, (b) assessing client characteristics and preferences shown to influence responsiveness to therapy, (c) using case formulations and responsiveness-to-therapy information to individually tailor evidence-based treatments to best fit client needs, (d) monitoring client progress throughout treatment, and (e) systematically evaluating treatment outcome.
 The evidence base underlying these recommended practices will be presented, along with examples of relevant assessment instruments and strategies that can be used to enhance treatment services.
 LEARNING OBJECTIVES: 1.
-Learn the principles of evidence-based assessment 2.
-Develop enhanced awareness of case conceptualization (including diagnosis) practices 3.
-Understand the importance of monitoring treatment progress 4.
-Learn options for evaluating treatment progress and treatment outcome 5.
-Learn to modify treatment based on evidence-based responsiveness factors BIOGRAPHY: Dr. John Hunsley is a Professor of Psychology and Director of the Clinical Psychology Doctoral Program at the University of Ottawa.
+Explain the principles of evidence-based assessment 2.
+Describe case conceptualization (including diagnosis) practices 3.
+Discuss the importance of monitoring treatment progress 4.
+Identify options for evaluating treatment progress and treatment outcome 5.
+Recognize how to modify treatment based on evidence-based responsiveness factors BIOGRAPHY: Dr. John Hunsley is a Professor of Psychology and Director of the Clinical Psychology Doctoral Program at the University of Ottawa.
 He has authored over 120 articles, chapters, and books on assessment, intervention, professional issues, and evidence-based psychological practice.
 These include Scientific Foundations of Clinical Assessment (with Stephen N. Haynes & Gregory T. Smith), A Guide to Assessments That Work (with Eric J. Mash), and Introduction to Clinical Psychology: An Evidence-Based Perspective (with Catherine M. Lee).
 He is a Fellow of the Association of State and Provincial Psychology Boards, the Canadian Psychological Association (CPA), and the CPA Clinical Psychology Section.
 He is also a recipient of the CPA Award for Distinguished Contributions to Education and Training in Psychology.
 Dr. Hunsley consults with health care organizations and professional psychology associations, presents workshops on evidence-based psychological practice, and maintains a private practice in the treatment of mood, anxiety, and related disorders.

 Purchase InformationTo obtain APA CE or NASP CPD, you will be asked to complete a short quiz and program evaluation after viewing the video recording.
 Detailed instructions will be provided after purchase.